Qubes-Community/Contents/docs/configuration/split-ssh.md

 Some tips for securing your keys against a `vault` VM compromise include:
 * Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip).
 Keep in mind this not likely to stop dedicated adversaries.
 * Add a second encryption layer (e.g. with VeraCrypt, \*.7z with password).
+* Adjust the encrpytion settings in KeePassXC as per the [KeePassXC documentation][KeePassXC User Guide].
 Want more Qubes split magic?
 Check out [Split-GPG][Split-GPG].